ashwinijad/Event-Managment/README.md

 Prerequisites

-1.Android Studio
+1. Android Studio
-2.JDK 8 or higher
+2. JDK 8 or higher

 Getting Started
 Follow these steps to set up and run the app on your local machine.